helencalderon/helenc/_posts/2020-01-12-information-architecture.md

 ## Overview ##

 City, University of London is a public institution, with a global audience of 350,000+ users per month.
-However, its main  website [www.city.ac.uk](https://www.city.ac.uk) had not been re-developed over 10 years.
+However, its main  website [www.city.ac.uk](https://www.city.ac.uk) had not been re-developed in over 10 years.
 With hundreds of CMS users and limited oversight it had mushroomed to 20,000 pages with no clear architecture.

 ## Challenge ##